BruhfessorX/cybercraft5e/docs/player-options/spells/technomancy.md

 - **Casting Time:** 1 action
 - **Range:** 30 feet
 - **Components:** V, S, M (an obsolete processor core worth 500 credits)
-- **Duration:** Concentration, up to 10 minutes
+- **Duration:** Concentration, up to 1 minute

 You manifest a temporary **AI construct** into a visible holographic form.
-It acts on your initiative, obeying your verbal commands, and uses the statistics of a **Specter** with immunity to nonmagical damage.
+It acts on your initiative, obeying your verbal commands, and uses the statistics of a **Rift Wraith** at half its normal HP value.
 When reduced to 0 HP, the construct dissolves into cascading code.

 ---